Ray Quinn: 2015–2018: Dare to Dream and Judy: The Judy Garland Songbook

 In September 2014, Quinn announced that he was planning to return to music, and had already started working on material for a second studio album.

 He released his first single in eight years, "They Say Love" on 23 February 2015.
 Later that month, it was revealed that the title for the upcoming studio album would be called Dare to Dream, which was scheduled for an April 2015 release and promoted on a tour of the same name but was ultimately not released.

 In May 2015, Quinn was part of the cast of Judy: The Judy Garland Songbook, alongside Lorna Luft and Louise Dearman.
 The show featured never before seen clips and interviews of Garland herself, as well as live performances of her original songs.

 2018–2019: Hollyoaks

 On 26 November 2018, Quinn joined Channel 4 soap opera Hollyoaks as character Jonny Baxter.
 His character is an employee at The Bean and part of a right wing extremist group.
 He left the show in November 2019 when the story arc surrounding the far right came to an end.

 2020-2021: Undeniable and Coronavirus pandemic

 Quinn's second album, Undeniable, was released on 28 August 2020.

 During the Coronavirus pandemic, Quinn revealed that he had been working as a delivery driver for courier company Hermes.
 In April 2021, Quinn announced he had begun a new career laying carpets at his family firm, alongside brothers Robin and Darren.

+2024: Limelight Club - P&O Cruises

+He is currently headlining each night at the Limelight Club on P&O cruise ships with his own show.